 The Walker Orthodontics difference lies in board-certified expertise and a steadfast commitment to excellence.

-Dr. Walker is the Murrayhill’s only board-certified orthodontist.
+Dr. Walker and Dr. Matt are Murrayhill’s only board-certified orthodontists.
 Exceptional quality care without the exceptional cost.
 Now, that’s something to smile about!

 Are all orthodontists board certified?

 No. All orthodontists must be licensed to practice, but at this time only 1 in 3 orthodontists have completed their board certification.
 The American Board of Orthodontics (ABO) certification process signifies a unique achievement—a significant step beyond the two to three years of advanced education required for a dentist to become a specialist in orthodontics.
 The process requires demonstrated accomplishments in patient care, coupled with detailed case reports on the treatment provided for a broad range of patient problems.
 Board certification is a voluntary achievement that not all orthodontists decide to pursue.
 To become board certified by the ABO, an orthodontist is thoroughly interviewed by a highly respected panel of examiners to demonstrate their orthodontic knowledge, clinical skills and judgment.

 How many certifying boards are recognized by the American Dental Association in the specialty of orthodontics?

 One.
 The ABO is the only certifying board in the specialty that is recognized by the American Dental Association.
 Founded in 1929, the ABO is the oldest specialty board in dentistry.
 The board’s purpose is to elevate the quality of orthodontic care by promoting excellence through certification, education and professional collaboration.

 Why would an orthodontist choose to complete this voluntary certification process?